PlanB-Network/bitcoin-educational-content/tutorials/exchange/bull-bitcoin/en.md

 ## Go to a Canada Post counter and buy bitcoins with cash using Bull Bitcoin.

-**This tutorial is provided by WINTER ☩ HODLER as part of Agora256, thanks for his work**

 ![payment solution](assets/1.jpeg)

 One of the most exciting propositions of fiat currencies is certainly being able to exchange them for bitcoins, ideally without even having to identify oneself too much; a method often referred to as no-KYC or KYC-free.
 The acronym 'KYC' refers to the process of verifying the identity of a particular individual or entity in accordance with certain government regulations.